morceaudebois/bonjourr.fr/src/content/docs/docs/widgets/pomodoro.md

 5. Go back to Step 2 and repeat until you complete four pomodori.
 6. After four pomodori are done, take a long break (typically 20 to 30 minutes) instead of a short break.
 Once the long break is finished, return to step 2.

 The Pomodoro widget keeps track of time even if you close Bonjourr (although won't ring if no Bonjourr tab is open).
-Use the <bjr>Focus mode</bjr> to avoid being tempted by your Quick Links or other widgets.
-You can edit the time of each mode in the widget's settings, when <bjr>Show all settings</bjr> is enabled.
+Use the **Focus mode** to avoid being tempted by your Quick Links or other widgets.
+You can edit the time of each mode in the widget's settings, when [**Show all settings**](/docs/quick-guide/#i-think-some-options-are-missing-what-do-i-do) is enabled.